martyf/tinymce-5-vue/README.md

 A build script is available too which will hash each output file.
 For dev purposes, it is easier to not have to worry about the hashed files, so "dev" and "watch" are your best bet.

-**IMPORTANT:** Don't forget to add your Tiny API key in "index.html"
+**IMPORTANT:** Don't forget to add your Tiny API key in "index.html".
+You can sign up for a free Tiny API at [https://tiny.cloud](https://tiny.cloud)